 We use “B-tag” timing chips, which are disposable and embedded timing devices in your bib.
 They do not need to be returned after the race.
 B-tags do not need to be separated from your bib for any reason.
 Your timing chip is activated once you cross the starting line.
 To receive accurate times, be sure the bib is clearly visible from the front, unaltered (do not fold or wrinkle), pinned on all corners and not covered.

-To ensure a smooth and safe start for all participants, the full and half marathon are separated into corrals.
+To ensure a smooth and safe start for all participants, the Marathon and Half Marathon are separated into corrals.
 Corral assignments are printed on bibs and assigned by the estimated finish time that was entered during registration.

 We ask for participants’ cooperation when arriving to the starting corrals.
-Lining up with the fastest in the front and progressively slower runners/walkers behind minimizes the amount of unnecessary passing during the first few miles and makes for a safer and more enjoyable event for everyone.
+Lining up with the fastest in the front and progressively slower runners/walkers behind minimizes the amount of unnecessary passing during the first mile and creates a safer and more enjoyable event for everyone.

 The marathon course has 17 water stations, staggered approximately every 1-2 miles.
 Water and Gatorade (Lemon Lime) is served at every water station.
-Energy gels are available for participants at mile 9.5 and 19.
+GU energy gels (Vanilla Bean, Chocolate Outrage, and Tri-Berry – 2020 flavors are not confirmed) are available for participants at mile 9.5 and 19.
 Bananas are available at miles 7, 12.5 and 21.5.
 Portable restrooms are located at the start, finish and every few miles along the course.
 Aid stations and American Red Cross FAST teams are located approximately every 3 miles.

 Once again, participants will see gorillas on the course!
 Thanks to our local sponsor Gorilla Capital, each mile is clearly marked with “Feather Flags” along the course.